Dirac231/EXP101/LINUX/LESSON_1/EXERCISES.md

 ## Debugging

-To compile a C source code to a binary, use the `gcc -m64 [file.c] -o binary` command.
+To compile a C code to a 64-bit binary, execute the `gcc -m64 [file.c] -o binary` command in your terminal.

 ## Exercise 1